kneath/notebook/warpspire/html5_flash_fud.md

       background: gradient(linear, top, #006add, #00bbf0);
     }

 Sad part?
 I'm not even making up any syntax or browser features.
 Just twenty minutes of collaboration between the Gecko and Webkit teams would have unified the syntax.
-Add in a little reality (The W3C will never ship a spec, don't expect them to) and you can drop all the proprietary `-webkit` and `-moz` bits.
+Add in a little reality (the W3C will never ship a spec, don't expect them to) and you can drop all the proprietary `-webkit` and `-moz` bits.

 *Politics* have prevented making developers lives easier.
 No more, no less.